Hamed-070/Hamed-070/README.md

 ### 👨‍💻 About Me
 - 🔭 Currently working on **personal projects** and improving my portfolio
-- 🌱 Learning **React, Django, and Docker** for building optimized fullstack applications
+- 🌱 Learning **React, Django** for building optimized fullstack applications
-- 💬 Ask me about **React, Django, DRF, APIs, or fullstack development**
-- ⚡ Fun fact: I once struggled to center a div 😂

 ---